LGBT and inclusion: too many companies are diverse without being inclusive

 Party lines bring their complications

 Even if a company takes a stance on matters of diversity and inclusion, upset can continue, participants agreed.

 The so-called bulldozer perspective has really worked, said Professor Toegel.
-But people struggle with this.
-There’s the perception that what you are saying is being policed.
+But people struggle with this as there could be a perception that what you are saying is being policed.

-The point was raised that it’s much easier to tick a box on gender than it is to do so on LGBT.
-How do you even start the conversation when gender is a 50:50 split in the world and LBGTQ represents some 5-7%?
+The point was raised that it’s much easier to tick a box on gender than it is to do so on LGBTQ+.
+How do you even start the conversation when gender is a 50:50 split in the world and LBGTQ+ represents some 5-7%?

 Another reason these conversations don’t get started in organizations is the bracket the topic is being put into.
 Perhaps by making it into a broader civil rights or human rights issue – a moral case, even – certain organizations will find it harder to shirk the fact that they are, in fact, sitting on the wrong side of history.